top of page

 “Worse?
 How so?”

-“In my last mission we fought an Elkarish, most of the Lord Protectors died, I almost drowned, was possessed by said Elkarish, and under threat of being eaten by a gargantuan crab named Grumpy in the Lake of Mists.”
+“In my last mission, we fought an Elkarrish, most of the Lord Protectors died, I almost drowned, was possessed by said Elkarrish, and was under threat of being eaten by a gargantuan crab named Grumpy in the Lake of Mists.”

 “Oh.
 So, you’re telling me I should have charged Lady Greywand a higher fee.”

-My-re chuckled, but cringed in pain as her shoulder moved.
-She was starting to feel the effects of a healing potion Havelock had given them.
-Glancing to the arch mage, he was discussing their nature with a Rirorni Nai-Shang mage when the warning came.
+My‑re chuckled but cringed in pain when her shoulder moved.
+She started to feel the effects of a healing potion Havelock had given them.
+She glanced at the archmage, who discussed their nature with a Rirorni Nai-Shang mage.

-“It normally takes two weeks for the full effects to take-” Havelock was saying when he was interrupted.
+“It normally takes two weeks for the full effects,” Havelock informed her.

 The wind picked up.
 In the distance, it blew the tops of the trees wildly.
-Scared faces stared at the sky as their eyes darted for the threat.
+Scared faces stared at the sky.
+Their eyes darted for the threat.
 Horses neighed and began bucking.
 Most ran with riders still saddled.
 The Great Khan Karameikos’ personal guard surrounded the Rirorni leader.
 Cracks of unnatural thunder rang over the valley.

-“I don’t have anything left to fight dragons,” Vomarian said.
+“I don’t have anything left to fight dragons,” Vomarian commented.

-“This isn’t our fight,” My-re said and pointed with her chin.
+“This isn’t our fight,” My‑re said, pointing with her chin.

-In the center of the Rirorni camp, Araminth stood and was looking up.
-Westwind was next to her.
-They were holding each other’s hands tightly.
+In the center of the Rirorni camp, Araminth stood wrapped in Westwind’s cloak and looked up with him next to her.
+They held each other’s hands tightly.

 A massive creature swooped in front of the pair.
 The ground shook as it landed.
-A gargantuan dragon with silver patterns rose up to its full height, which was over fifty feet long.
+A gargantuan dragon with silver patterns rose to its full height, over fifty feet long.
 It stretched its wings, which were easily twice that length.

-My-re heard Yrioth in her mind.
-From the blank looks on the others faces, it didn’t seem like they were hearing the dragon.
-She wasn’t sure if she had become attuned to the dragon speak, or if someone was letting her listen in.
+My‑re heard Yrioth in her mind.
+From the blank looks on the other's faces, it didn’t seem like they were hearing the dragon.
+She wasn’t sure if she had become attuned to the dragon-speak or if someone permitted her to listen in.

-“I am your only child father,” Araminth replied.
-“And this wayward form, as you call it, it is what I am.
-Accepting or not.”
+“I am your only child, father,” Araminth replied.
+“And this wayward form, as you call it, is what I am.
+Accepted or not.”

 “I am mated,” Araminth replied.
 She gripped Westwind’s hand tighter.